Crazy for You (Madonna song): Chart performance

 "Crazy for You" reached the second spot of the Adult Contemporary Singles chart, behind "Rhythm of the Night" by DeBarge.
 It was certified gold by the Recording Industry Association of America (RIAA) on July 16, for shipment of one million copies across United States – the requirement for a gold single prior to 1989.
 By the end of 1985, "Crazy for You" ranked 20th on the Adult Contemporary chart, and number 9 on the Hot 100.
-In Canada, the song debuted in the 70th position of RPMs Top Singles chart on the week of March 16, 1985; two months later, it reached the first spot.
+In Canada, the song debuted at number 70 on the RPM Top Singles chart for the week of March 16, 1985; ten weeks later, it reached the first spot, becoming Madonna's second number-one hit in the nation.
 "Crazy for You" came in at number 7 on the official year-end RPM chart.

 In the United Kingdom, "Crazy for You" entered the singles chart at number 25 on June 8, 1985, eventually peaking at number two on the week of August 6.
 Following its second release on 1991, it debuted and peaked at number two.
 "Crazy for You" was certified gold by the British Phonographic Industry (BPI) for shipment of 500,000 copies across United Kingdom.
 With over 782,000 copies sold, it is Madonna's third most successful single in the United Kingdom as of 2015, according to the Official Charts Company.
 In Australia and New Zealand, "Crazy for You" reached the first and second spot, respectively.
 In the former country, it displaced another Madonna release – the double sided "Angel"/"Into the Groove" – from the top spot of the Kent Music Report chart, making her one of the few acts in Australian chart history to replace themselves at the number-one spot.
 Throughout Europe, the single saw moderate success: It reached the top-ten of the European Hot 100 Singles, and the top-twenty in the Netherlands, Sweden, and Spain.
 In was less successful in France, Germany and Austria, where it barely cracked the top 40 and top 30.